JohnStrunk/wahoo-results/docs/index.rst

 Features
 ========

-The Wahoo!
-Results scoreboard is customizable to meet the needs of your swim team.
+The |wr| scoreboard is customizable to meet the needs of your swim team.

 - Configurable number of lanes (6 - 10)